YouCanTouCan/Emulation-Station-Guide/README.md

 ### Adding a Custom System:

+1. Open ES-DE
+4. Press Esc, then select "UI Settings", then change Theme Color Scheme to Custom-Dark
-1. Open your file manager
+2. Open your file manager
-2. If on Windows, Navigate to C:\Users\<username>\ES-DE.
+3. If on Windows, Navigate to C:\Users\<username>\ES-DE.
 If on Linux, go to /home/<username>/ES-DE.
-3. Open themes, then iconic-es-de, then _inc, then systems,
+4. Open themes, then iconic-es-de, then _inc, then systems, then classic-backgrounds
+5. Copy everything in the folder, go back one folder, then go into custom-backgrounds and paste.
+6. Go back one folder, then go into classic-overlay.
+Copy everything in the folder, go back one folder, then go into custom-overlay and paste
+7.

 ### Changing System Information:

+### Changing System Artwork: